learn-co-curriculum/phrg-orm-updating-records/README.md

 What's so great about this?
 Well, with this pattern, every instance of the `Song` class that is ever saved into the database will be assigned a unique `id` attribute that we can use to differentiate it from the other `Song` objects we created and that we can use to find, retrieve and update unique songs.

-Now that we are all convinced that this is the behavior we want to implement, let's build it.
+Now that we are all convinced that this is the behavior we want to implement, take a closer look at the code that implements it.

 ### Assigning Unique IDs on `#save`